 The online master’s program offered by UNT’s Department of Anthropology was created to serve students who are unable to attend an on-campus master's program due to geographic, work and/or family constraints.
 Among other groups, we hope to attract students with diverse backgrounds who have been historically underrepresented in anthropology.
 This program was created by the UNT anthropology faculty using innovative pedagogical designs that maintain the rigor of a fully face-to-face program while making it more accessible.
 We offer both an MA and an MS degree in Applied Anthropology.

-UNT is accredited by the Southern Association of Colleges and Schools.
-UNT also has more online courses than any other Texas university, and the department draws heavily on this great pool of knowledge when developing and revising our online program.
+UNT is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+UNT has a large number of online courses, and the department draws heavily on this great pool of knowledge when developing and revising our online program.
 The department of anthropology is a member in good standing of the American Anthropological Association as well as the Consortium of Practicing and Applied Anthropology Programs.

 The program can be completed in three years.
 In order to do so, students take two classes each fall and spring semester, for a total of twelve classes.
 The workload was designed to be manageable for students who are juggling work, family, and educational responsibilities.
 If applying for financial aid, you may have to enroll full time (3 courses/semester).

 All courses are fully online.
 Students are required to come to the UNT campus twice.
 At the beginning of the program, there is a two-day on-campus orientation for new students.
 At the end of their final semester, all graduating students come to UNT to give a verbal presentation about their applied thesis project, and share in each others’ successes.